ograsdijk/NKT-Basik/README.md

 # NKT-basik
 Version 0.1

-Interface for NKT Photonics Basik fiber seed laser.
+Interface for [NKT Photonics Basik fiber seed laser](https://www.nktphotonics.com/lasers-fibers/product/koheras-basik-low-noise-single-frequency-oem-laser-modules/), only tested with a Y10 model.
 Consists of a class Basik which has the methods to modify wavelength, frequency, modulation, etc.

 ## Install